jovitaand/marketplace-simulator/README.md

 # Marketplace simulator

-MarketSphere is a front-end simulation of a social commerce marketplace inspired by platforms like Facebook Marketplace.
+Marketplace Simulator is a front-end simulation of a social commerce marketplace inspired by platforms like Facebook Marketplace.
 It is designed as a demo environment for testing how product discovery, seller trust, buyer messaging, and lightweight ad optimization can work together inside one marketplace experience.

 ## What It Is Supposed To Be